Respect and experience for all

 I started practicing karate in the mid 2000s with my children.
 11 years later, I recieved my black belt and the rest is history!
 As long as I’m capable, I’ll continue learning and teaching, especially teaching the little ones.
 They are my favorite group!

-Senpai Marie-Hélène Fortin
+Sensei Marie-Hélène Fortin

-Senpai Marie-Hélène Fortin
+Sensei Marie-Hélène Fortin

 I decided to sign up for karate classes with the town of Candiac in order to get back into shape following my pregnancies.
 I’ve been practising this art for just over 11 years now, and it’s still a great pleasure.
-I never thought I’d get a brown belt!
+I never thought I’d get a black belt!
 I’m really proud of what I’ve achieved.
 The senseis and other karatekas have all supported and encouraged me along the way.
 As well as contributing to my physical and mental well-being, karate has a positive effect on my confidence and allows me to surpass myself.
 Today, I’m continuing my development by sharing the techniques I’ve been taught, while continuing to refine them myself!

-Senpai Tristan Francis
+Sensei Tristan Francis

-Senpai Tristan Francis
+Sensei Tristan Francis

 I have been practising karate for over 10 years and I have no intent of stopping.
 I never thought I would achieve the brown belt, but having completed such an achievement shows what you can obtain through hard work and perseverance.
-On top of having a brown belt, I study at Concordia University in Montreal as a Computer Science student.
+On top of having a black belt, I study at Concordia University in Montreal as a Computer Science student.

 Our style